hexsorcerer/example-grpc-aspnetcore/README.md

 ```

 A couple of important things going on here that took me a while to figure out:
-- AdditionalImportDirs lets our proto file know where to find the prot files
+- AdditionalImportDirs lets our proto file know where to find the proto files
 we're importing
 - ProtoRoot is normally set by default to the parent of the invluded file, but
 this only applies to protos within the project.
 When referencing proto files